Last Updated: february 2026

 Curved Fence Design

 Lisa wanted a curved garden fence.
-She: cut cedar panels into arcs using a jigsaw, used flexible rails for gentle curves, applied multiple clamps during fixing to maintain curvature.
+She cut cedar panels into arcs using a jigsaw, used flexible rails for gentle curves, and applied multiple clamps during fixing to hold the shape while everything set.
 Result: A visually striking, functional curved fence that remained stable for years.
+It took patience, but the end result was worth the effort.

 Fence on Uneven Terrain

-Michael built a fence on a sloped backyard: measured slope at 2-foot intervals, staggered post heights to maintain level panels, used gravel and concrete to stabilize posts on steep sections.
-Lesson: Adapting post depth and panel height prevents leaning and uneven gaps.
+Michael built a fence on a sloped backyard: he measured the slope at 2-foot intervals, staggered post heights to keep panels level, and used a mix of gravel and concrete to stabilize posts on the steeper sections.
+Lesson: Adapting post depth and panel height to the terrain prevents uneven gaps and leaning later on.
+Taking the time to get the stepped layout right before digging saved a lot of adjustment later.

 Timber Waste Management

-Reducing timber waste saves money and supports sustainability:
+Reducing timber waste saves money and supports sustainability.
+A few approaches that help:

-- Use offcuts for bracing or decorative features.
+- Use offcuts for bracing, stakes, or decorative features rather than discarding them.

 🧮 Fencing Waste & Board Estimator